maubanel/UE5-Lighting/directional/README.md

 ##### `Step 16.`\|`ITL`| :large_blue_diamond: :small_orange_diamond:   :small_blue_diamond:

 Now there are two more settings for the directional light we want to look at.
-Lets
+Lets highlight the **Sun** directional light and adjust the **Source Angle**.  `0` is completely sharp shadows with a hard edge and anything above 0 increase the [penumbra])(https://nineplanets.org/penumbra-shadow/).
+The more clouds the larger the penumbra, and the less clouds with very clear air the crisper the shadows.
+If you look at the specular in the silver ball the sun also gets more diffuse the larger the number.

+You can also adjust the **Soft Source Angle**.
+This affects mostly the specular.
+Look at the reflection ball and it softens the lights sources.
+I liked a **Source Angle** of `3.28` and a **Source Soft Angle** of `1.68`.

 https://user-images.githubusercontent.com/5504953/188339500-3b148242-a80a-4ba1-a077-382c042615e2.mp4